reactioncommerce/reaction/README.md

 #Reaction Commerce
-A commerce platform developed with Meteor, Node.js, MongoDB, CoffeeScript following a reactive design pattern that puts usability and conversions first.
+A commerce platform developed with Meteor, Node.js, MongoDB, CoffeeScript with a reactive,real-time design that puts usability and conversions first.

 ##Installation
+Node.js + NPM is required.
+Install from http://nodejs.org/

 To install Meteor + Reaction, and start the latest release: